Peter the Great St. Petersburg Polytechnic University: Soviet era

 Soon another Institute of Military Mechanics forked from the Machine Building Institute.

 In April 1934, most of these institutes were merged back into the Leningrad Industrial Institute.
-In 1935 it was the largest engineering school in the Soviet Union, with ten thousand students, 940 professors and teachers, and 2600 support staff.
 In November 1940, the Institute almost got its original name back.
 Now it was named the Kalinin Politechnical Institute (Leningradskij Politekhnicheskij Institut imeni Kalinina) after the President of the Presidium of the Supreme Soviet Mikhail Kalinin.

 With the onset of the eastern front of World War II, 3500 students went to the army and hundreds were involved in constructing fortifications to the university itself.
 The main building was transformed into a hospital and another building was used as a tank school.
 Institute shops filled military contracts.
 On September 8, 1941 the Siege of Leningrad began.
 Research on the strength of ice by employees S. S. Golushkevich, P. P. Kobeko, N. M. Reyman and A. R. Shulman proved the feasibility of transporting vital materials across ice.
 The researchers selected the safest route for the Road of Life - the transport route across the frozen Lake Ladoga, which provided the only access to the besieged city.
 Some faculties and students were evacuated to Tashkent in January 1943 where they were able to hold classes.
 In November 1943 they restarted classes in Leningrad as well.
 In 1943 in Leningrad there were 250 students and 90 teachers at the Institute.
 The Polytechnic Institute was the only school in the besieged city that had the authority to evaluate the Kandidat (Ph.D) and Doctor of Science dissertations.
 Before the end of the siege the Polytechnic Institute evaluated 19 dissertations, many related to military defense.
-After the end of the war the Institute was rebuilt.

 In 1952, Radio-physics Department was created.
 In 1988, the new Physics-Technical (Fiziko-Tekhnichesky) Department (faculty) of the Institute was created.
-The department was modeled on the Ioffe Physico-Technical Institute and headed by the director of the Ioffe Institute Zhores Ivanovich Alferov, recipient of the 2000 Nobel prize in physics.
+The department was modeled on the Ioffe Physico-Technical Institute and headed by the director of the Ioffe Institute Zhores Ivanovich Alferov, recipient of the 2000 Nobel Prize in physics.